<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Being able to learn English from native speakers is a huge blessing to the children in every country we send volunteers to.
 But, in some of our locations, the volunteers are teaching children from privileged families who can afford to pay for the quality of education we offer.
 In other countries, the children depend on the generosity and service of our volunteers.
 If your volunteer wants to really make a difference in the lives of these kids, then our humanitarian programs are for them!

 The cost of these humanitarian programs is a bit more than the standard exchange ones, but that's because these kids and their families don't pay a fee to attend the volunteer's classes (which is then used to subsidize the volunteer's costs in the exchange programs).
-NicaraguaUganda, Costa Rica, the Dominican Republic, and Vanuatu are all places where volunteers will make a huge difference by offering classes that are completely free to attend.
+NicaraguaUganda, Costa Rica, the Dominican Republic, Peru, and Vanuatu are all places where volunteers will make a huge difference by offering classes that are completely free to attend.
 India is another Humanitarian type experience (it's our first Hybrid Program) where a portion of your teaching time is spent with children from limited means.

 If your volunteer wants to help kids but isn't interested in teaching, then Romania would be a great fit for them.
 Read more about the unique opportunities in Romania by clicking here